The Prince William Health District is holding its first back-to-school vaccination clinic today, Saturday, July 31, at the Manassas Mall.

-The Prince William Health District is reminding parents that time is running short for parents to get their children ages 12 and up fully vaccinated against COVID-19 before the new school year begins for Prince William County and the City of Manassas Park schools on Monday, Aug.
+The health district has been reminding parents that time is running short to get their children ages 12 and up fully vaccinated against COVID-19 before the new school year begins for Prince William County and the City of Manassas Park schools on Monday, Aug.
 23.

 Students in Manassas City Public Schools head back to class on Thursday, Aug.
 12, more than a week earlier.

-But “parents still have time to get children their first dose of Pfizer, which will offer some protection against the virus,” according to a Prince William Health District news release.
+“Parents still have time to get children their first dose of Pfizer, which will offer some protection against the virus,” according to a Prince William Health District news release.